The bottom line

 IT (Information Technology) refers to the enterprise systems: ERP for business processes, cloud analytics platforms, databases, and the corporate network and internet-connected infrastructure that business functions run on.

-Convergence means connecting these two worlds so that operational data - machine states, process parameters, production counts, energy consumption - flows into business intelligence without manual extraction.
+Convergence means connecting these two worlds so that operational data — machine states, process parameters, production counts, energy consumption — flows into business intelligence without manual extraction.
 In theory, this enables real-time production visibility, AI-driven optimisation, and predictive capabilities that were previously impossible.
-In practice, 68% of IIoT projects stall before reaching production scale.
-(Source: Gartner IoT Survey, 2024)
+In practice, most IIoT initiatives stall before reaching production scale — Cisco's IoT Value/Trust Paradox research puts the proportion of "fully successful" projects at just 26%.

 OT/IT convergence is not a technology problem with a technology solution.
 It is an architecture and governance problem that technology can solve - once the architecture and governance are right.